 Visitors can walk in the shadows of WWII fighter pilots and heroes, including General Roy Geiger, the father of Marine Corps aviation, the Black Sheep Squadron pilots, Joe Kennedy (JFK’s Brother), Ed McMahon (Johnny Carson’s sidekick), and many more.

 - Big Cabin has been restored to be an event venue.
-It’s equipped with electricity, restrooms, three fireplaces, a kitchen, and tables and chairs.
+It has electricity, restrooms, three fireplaces, a kitchen, and tables and chairs.

 - There’s also an outdoor stage with amphitheater seating reservable for no additional charge.